Social Class Differences in Educational Achievement [2] : The Schools-Introductory Links and Early Investigations

 Activity

-Several well known interactionist studies were undertaken between the 1960s and 1980s and as examples of the approach I shall concentrate here on the studies of David Hargreaves, Colin Lacey and Stephen Ball.
+Several well-known interactionist studies were undertaken between the 1960s and 1980s and some examples

 In “Social Relations in a Secondary School”[1967], which was based on research in a streamed boys’ secondary modern school, David Hargreaves claimed that pupils’ academic potential had often been assessed very inaccurately leading to an inaccurate allocation of pupils to the streams in existence.